|Market||Spread*||Margin Rates||Overnight Finance||Hours (AEST)|

 You might also be interested in...

-With our Bitcoin Mini CFD you can trade positions that represent a tenth of a full Bitcoin, reducing the margin amount required to trade.
+With Bitcoin Fractionals you can trade positions that represent a fraction of a full CFD across all Bitcoin currency pairs, reducing the margin required to trade.
 This means:

-- As your position value is 10 times smaller, your required margin is 10 times less.
+- With a position value of 0.1 of a full CFD, your required margin is 10 times less.

-- You trade every $10 price move rather than every $1 price move, reducing your exposure to price volatility.
+- You trade with reduced exposure to price volatility.